- Fully updated section on critical care management of Covid 19

 The app content can now be accessed as web files, address here.

-Version 2.1, which has bug fixes for iOS 5.0 to 6.1, is now available.
+Version 2.1, which has bug fixes for iOS 5.0 to 6.1 and New Microbiology and Formulary modules, is now available.
 Please email us at: email@example.com if you have any problems.

 Version 2.1, which has bug fixes for iOS 5.0 to 6.1, is with Apple waiting for review.
 Version 2.0 has been reinstated in the app store for users with iOS 7.0.

 We regret to say that there have been problems when running version 2 on devices with iOS 6 and earlier.

 Specifically, the starting page is blank unless the app is closed and reopened, and detail pages are blank when navigated from the Search.
 We have temporarily removed the app from the store and will reactivate it once we have fixed these problems.
 This should be over the coming weekend.

 We hope this hasn't caused too much inconvenience.